nodemcu/nodemcu-firmware/docs/en/upload.md

 end

 wifi_got_ip_event = function(T)
-  -- Note: Having an ip address does not mean there is internet access!
+  -- Note: Having an IP address does not mean there is internet access!
   -- Internet connectivity can be determined with net.dns.resolve().
   print("Wifi connection is ready!
 IP address is: "..T.IP) print("Startup will resume momentarily, you have 3 seconds to abort.")